Our San Diego Discrimination Lawyer Explains

 Once you receive this letter, contact a San Diego disability discrimination attorney immediately.
 Your attorney will be able to ensure that you do not miss any critical deadlines.
 With a lawyer on your side, your case will proceed efficiently and fairly through the courts.

 No one should experience discrimination because of a disability.
 Unfortunately, disability in the workplace occurs frequently.
 Yet, proving that you are a victim of disability discrimination is not easy.
-That is why you need an experienced disability discrimination lawyer on your side from the start.
+That is why you need an experienced discrimination lawyer on your side from the start.

-At The Gould Firm, our San Diego disability discrimination lawyers are here to help.
+At The Gould Firm, our San Diego discrimination lawyers are here to help.
 We hold businesses accountable for discriminatory practices.
 To learn more, contact us at (619) 273-3431 or fill out our confidential contact form to schedule your free consultation.